CHTC/chtc-website-source/uw-research-computing/gpu-jobs.md

 - **Specify Multiple Requirements (optional)**: Multiple requirements can be specified by using && statements:
 	```
-	requirements = (CUDACapability == 7.5) && (CUDADeviceName = "GeForce RTX 2080 Ti")
+	requirements = (CUDACapability >= 7.5) && (CUDAGlobalMemoryMb >= 5000)
 	```
 	{:.sub}
-	Ensure all specified requirements match the attributes of the machine in interest.
-HTCondor matches jobs to gpus that match all specified requirements.
-Otherwise, the jobs will sit idle indefinitely
+	Ensure all specified requirements match the attributes of the GPU/Server of interest.
+HTCondor matches jobs to GPUs that match all specified requirements.
+Otherwise, the jobs will sit idle indefinitely.

 A complete sample submit file is shown below.
 There are also example submit files and job scripts in this [GPU Job Templates repository](https://github.com/CHTC/templates-GPUs)